khaors/geocompr/main.md

 We should probably mention the most widely used map projection system UTM with either the WGS84 global or local datum.
 -->

-Section \@ref(crs-intro) demonstrated the importance of understanding CRSs for geocomputation.
+Section \@ref(crs-intro) introduced coordinate reference systems (CRSs) and demonstrated their importance for geocomputation.
+This section goes further, by demonstrating some problems that can arise when using an inappropriate and how to *transform* geographic objects, from one CRS to another.

 Many spatial operations assume that you are using a *projected* CRS (on a Euclidean grid with units of meters rather than a geographic 'lat/lon' grid with units of degrees).
 The GEOS engine underlying most spatial operations in **sf**, for example, assumes your data is in a projected CRS.
 For this reason **sf** contains a function for checking if geometries have a geographic or projected CRS.